slash001001/Al-Rafiah-dessert-/README.md

 - Open `index.html` in any modern desktop or mobile browser (Chrome, Safari, Edge, Firefox).
 - No build step or server required.

+## Diagnostics
+- Built-in overlay mirrors console output and stays available even on mobile (`#rafiah-debug`).
+- CDN loader waits for Phaser, falls back to unpkg if jsDelivr is unreachable, and logs each stage.

 ## Controls
 - **Desktop**
   - `Up / W` – throttle